yasipd/projects/README.md

 Please showcase **two** areas **where** you have used object orientation in your project.
 (How and why you use it will be the next question below.)
 Examples in Java of good oo design are composition, encapsulation, inheritance, polymorphism, and abstraction.

-* in my project i used object oriented design below i mentioned 2 areas that it'S been applied: https://github.com/yasipd/projects/blob/main/Project/VIPUser.java here i used inheritance to create new class VIPUser that is based on User class that I have so it inherits fields and methods from the existing class and polymorphism is demonstraded within method overriding where the VIPUser can have additional behavior that extends the behavior of User class
+* In my project i used object oriented design below i mentioned 2 areas that it'S been applied: https://github.com/yasipd/projects/blob/main/Project/VIPUser.java here i used inheritance to create new class VIPUser that is based on User class that I have so it inherits fields and methods from the existing class and polymorphism is demonstraded within method overriding where the VIPUser can have additional behavior that extends the behavior of User class